 We're just kidding, of course.
 To this day, there is not a shred of evidence to back up the events of the story told by Bobbie Gentry's 1967 smash hit "Ode to Billie Joe."
 To the amateur sleuths and wanna-be Agatha Christies out there: we're sincerely sorry to bust your bubble.
 But that's the point of Southern Gothic; to make you wonder.

-Oh, sure, Bobbie Gentry is her real name, and she really grew up in Mississippi, and Choctaw Ridge, Carroll County, Tupelo, and the Tallahatchie River are all real places in Mississippi.
+Oh, sure, even though Bobbie Gentry is not her real name (Roberta Lee Streeter holds that honor), she really did grow up in Mississippi, and Choctaw Ridge, Carroll County, Tupelo, and the Tallahatchie River are all real places in Mississippi.
 There are, in fact, seven bridges spanning the Tallahatchie River, at least two of which are within reasonable distance of Choctaw Ridge.
 It would seem that all you have to do is go dredge the river for the body.

 But, see, there isn't any real body.
 And, if you insist on taking every word of the song for the Gospel truth, then you also have to allow for the fact that the whole town is talking about the suicide of Billie Joe MacAllister, including the whole family buzzing about it around the dinner table.
 Presumably, nearly-identical conversations are going on all over town at every family's dinner table.
 The preacher, Brother Taylor, knows about it.
 This is not a cover-up.
 Everybody was seen in public, and the river would have already been dredged for the body, the body buried, and anything else that was thrown in the river would have been found, too.

 People seem to have a hard time accepting the fiction of this song.
 In a world where novelists routinely fabricate hundreds of pages of made-up characters and events, why is it so hard to accept that a five-verse song is fiction?
 But then, Southern Gothic is like that sometimes.
 It's meant to be compelling and intriguing.